Splitting theorems for pro-$p$ groups acting on pro-$p$ trees and 2-generated subgroups of free pro-$p$ products with procyclic amalgamations: Groups acting virtually freely on trees

-It follows that each non-trivial torsion element $t$ of $N$ generates a self-centralized subgroup.
-Indeed, by Theorem \ref{t:trees1}(d) $t$ stabilizes some vertex $w$, so if $g$ centralizes $t$, the element $t$ also stabilizes $wg$.
-But then by Theorem \ref{t:trees1}(c) $t$ stabilizes the geodesic $[wg,w]$.
-Since, however, $G_e\cap N=1$, the element $t$ cannot stabilize any edge, so $wg=w$, and therefore $g$ is a power of $t$.
+with $F_0$ a free pro-$p$ subgroup of $F$.
+Indeed, let us first prove that each non-trivial torsion element $s$ in $N$ generates a self-centralized subgroup of $N$.
+Take any element $g$ in $N$ centralizing $s$.
+Since $\langle s\rangle$ is the stabilizer of some vertex $w$ of $T$ (by \hyperref[t:trees1]{Theorem~\ref{t:trees1}(d)}), the element $s$ also stabilizes $gw$.
+If $gw\ne w$, then from \hyperref[t:trees1]{Theorem~\ref{t:trees1}(c)} $s$ stabilizes the geodesic $[gw,w]$; however, since $N\cap G_e=\{1\}$, the element $s$ cannot stabilize any edge.
+Hence $gw=w$, and therefore $g$ is a power of $s$.
+Now, furthermore, the last assertion of our claim follows from \hyperref[t:afpproperties]{Theorem~\ref{t:afpproperties}(c)}.